 Soft close hinge

 A door hinge which prevents the door from slamming when pushed shut.
-This is essential for any kitchen to help stop damages through slammed doors and prolong the life of your kitchen.
-B&Q also supply soft close drawer units.
-We also provide soft close adapters, so you can easily upgrade any old non-soft close hinges you have in your kitchen.
+This is essential for any kitchen to help stop damage through slammed doors and prolong the life of your kitchen.
+We also supply soft-close drawer units and soft-close adapters, so you can easily upgrade any old non-soft close hinges you have in your kitchen.

 CAD (Computer Aided Design)

 Computer software used to create precision drawing or technical illustrations.
-B&Q uses Spaces, a specialist kitchen design tool created specifically for B&Q.
+We use a specialist kitchen design tool created specifically for us.

 Kitchen working triangle

-The distance between your sink, fridge and cooker, ensuring this flows correctly is vital to a well designed kitchen.
+The distance between your sink, fridge and cooker, ensuring this flows correctly is key to a well-designed kitchen.
 There are a number of working triangles dependant on the shape of your kitchen and your individual needs.

 A sink with one bowl